Gautam Kamath

 About Me

-I am an Assistant Professor at the University of Waterloo's Cheriton School of Computer Science, and a faculty member at the Vector Institute.
+I am an Assistant Professor at the University of Waterloo's Cheriton School of Computer Science, a Faculty Member at the Vector Institute, and a Canada CIFAR AI Chair.
 I run The Salon.
 I'm interested in reliable and trustworthy statistics and machine learning, including considerations such as data privacy and robustness.

 I was a Microsoft Research Fellow at the Simons Institute for the Theory of Computing for the Fall 2018 semester program on Foundations of Data Science and the Spring 2019 semester program on Data Privacy: Foundations and Applications.
 Before that, I completed my Ph.D. at MIT, affiliated with the Theory of Computing group in CSAIL.
 I was very fortunate to be advised by Costis Daskalakis.